theguisse/ds-west-github_activity_011120/README.md

     - the -v option stands for verbose, and outputs the url associated with your remote.
     - the origin remote should be linked to your fork: https://github.com/<your_github_username>/ds-west-github_activity_011120
     - Copy the output of git remote -v, and slack the results out to the Slack thread.

+# Task 2: create a new file and push it to your fork.

+To complete this task, you have to be familiar with the essential Github workflow: add/commit/push.

+But before you start down the add/commit/push process, you need to have changes that you want to save in Github's memory.

+  - create a copy of the my_intro.txt called <your_name_intro>.txt
+    - to do so, use the copy command `cp` which takes two arguments: 1: the file to copy 2: the name of the new file
+    - in your terminal, type `cp my_intro_text.txt <your_name_intro>.txt
+    - type `ls` to confirm you can see the new file.
+  - open that file in an editor and change the content
+    - For most of you, you should be able to type `open <your_name_intro>.txt`, and Text Edit will boot up.
+    - If that doesn't work, you can type `open .` to open up the finder window, then double click the file.
+    - If you are feeling adventurous, type `vim <your_name_intro>.txt`, and try to edit it using VIM.

+Now that you have created a new file, add/commit/push.
+  - Type `git status`
+    - you should see your new file listed in red.
+    - that tells you the file has been changed
+  - Type `add <your_name_intro>.txt`
+    - doing so stages your change.
+    - Now type `git status`.
+You should see your file in green.
+Green means your file has been staged, and is ready to commit.
+  - Type `commit -m <meaningful_message_here>`
+    - the -m option allows you to type in a message which describes what change you are making.
+These messages should be short and descriptive.
+The convention is to use the imperitive tense: Add, change, fix, etc.
+    - Add a message like, `commit -m "Add personal intro file"` Once a commit has been made, you can type `git log`, and you will see the record of the commit, including the message.

+Now, push your commit to the fork.
+    - type git push
+      - by default, git will push to the origin.
+Because your personal, forked copy is associated to the origin remote, you can just write git push.
+      - You could also be explicit, and write git push origin master
+      - Navigate to the Github url of your fork, and make sure you can see your new file